stclib/STC/README.md

 - have a fairly small code base, and easy to install, deploy and maintain.
 - avoid bloat.
 It should not try to cover all thinkable functions, but limit itself to the most useful and commonly used.

-That said, this library is far from complete or free of possible bugs, but I believe it is a good foundation.
-Currently it does not support custom allocators.
+The library is not complete or free of possible bugs, but I believe that it already covers a large portion of the most needed containers.

 Installation
 ------------

 Because it is headers only, files can simply be included in your program.
 The functions will be inlined by default.
 If containers are extensively used accross many tranlation units with common instantiated container types, it is recommended to build as a library, to minimize executable size.
-In this case, specify **-DSTC_HEADER** as compiler argument, and put all the instantiations of the containers used in one C file, e.g.
+To enable this mode, specify **-DSTC_HEADER** as compiler argument, and put all the instantiations of the containers used in one C file, e.g.
 ```
 #define STC_IMPLEMENTATION
 #include <stc/cvector.h>